rohitrangan/UDPAnnounceInfo/README.md

 UDPAnnounceInfo
 ===============

+Gets announce/scrape information from UDP trackers from a given torrent file.

 ##Instructions for use
 1. Run udp\_track\_announce.py in the terminal using the following command "python udp\_track\_announce.py -h".
 This will display the help for the